80Charko/ACNL_DREAMTOWN_TEMP/README.md

 <img width="892" height="53" alt="12 png" src="https://github.com/user-attachments/assets/3da5fcd3-22fa-493d-9e96-f6496604dfc2" /> <br>

 You will now be able to view the save file in the save editor but you wont be able to play with it since checksum is invalid (from my guess).<br>
-**NOTE: If the save file has an invalid building in it, it wont load on the save editor.<br> Mine didn't open so I checked it on [NLSE](https://www.dropbox.com/scl/fi/ly7beq6gp3a6a7bp9x86m/NLSE.exe?rlkey=55hfagmyw4bs3zcsudbc4htuu&st=ljb1r53d&e=1&dl=0) and it did have an invalid building (the photobooth was in the map)**.<br>
+**NOTE: If the save file has an invalid building in it, it wont load on the save editor.<br> Mine didn't open so I checked it on [NLSE](https://www.dropbox.com/scl/fi/ly7beq6gp3a6a7bp9x86m/NLSE.exe?rlkey=55hfagmyw4bs3zcsudbc4htuu&st=ljb1r53d&e=1&dl=0) (you'll need this version) and it did have an invalid building (the photobooth was in the map)**.<br>

 *update : i updated the NLSE link with Mega-Mew's (NLSE) version (all credits goes to him but his version/github account was deleted)*